kprohaszka/customerapi/README.md

 -   **Using kubernetes secrets or similar**: Right now, the software stores the DB credentials locally, without uploading it (.gitignored).
 However, there is a more elegant way doing this, for example with kubernetes secrets or similar, or storing them in the Secret or ConfigMap then mounting it to the container as a file.
 -   **Double check native SQLs, scalability and modularity**: The application is built with modularity and scalability in mind, so each part should ensure it can be easily migrated to other dialects, databases etc.
 -   **Change 500 Internal Server Error to Email Already Exists**: Currently this is not handled with a proper error code.
+-   **Https instead of http**: In production a https certificate would a great step to improve safety and conform modern needs.

 By implementing these improvements, the project will become more robust, secure, scalable and clear for new users.